keenanromain/AWS-SAA-C02-Study-Guide/README.md

     Standard: 3 - 5 hours to restore.
     Bulk: 5 - 12 hours.
 This option has the lowest cost and is good for a large set of data.

 The Expedited duration listed above could possibly be longer during rare situations of unusually high demand across all of AWS.
 If it is absolutely critical to have quick access to your Glacier data under all circumstances, you must purchase *Provisioned Capacity*.
-Provisioned Capacity guarentees that Expedited retrievals always work within the time constraints of 1 to 5 minutes.
+Provisioned Capacity guarantees that Expedited retrievals always work within the time constraints of 1 to 5 minutes.

 **S3 Deep Glacier** - The lowest cost S3 storage where retrieval can take 12 hours.